chibisnorlax/acnhbeginners/walkthrough/day 3.md

 - Gone on a mystery island tour

-If you have not completed one of these please see <link to previous day> for more guidance!
+If you have not completed one of these please see [Day 2](https://chibisnorlax.github.io/acnhbeginners/walkthrough/day%202/) for more guidance!

 * * *